y4ns0l0/docker-collectd/README.md

 Plugins
 -------

-This is a basic compilation of collectd sources, I just add `libsnmp-dev` for personnal needs, so [collectd-snmp](https://collectd.org/documentation/manpages/collectd-snmp.5.shtml) is enabled.
+This is a basic compilation of collectd sources, I just add :

+* `libsnmp-dev` so [collectd-snmp](https://collectd.org/documentation/manpages/collectd-snmp.5.shtml) is enabled.
+* `libperl-dev` so [collectd-perl](https://collectd.org/documentation/manpages/collectd-perl.5.shtml) is enabled.

 ```
 Here is a list of compiled plugins :